 Lynchburg, VA 24501

 Applications are currently being collected and will be reviewed on a rolling basis.
-Anticipated start date to be determined.
+Priority application review begins March 1.
+The anticipated start date is June 1, 2022, and/or based on availability of selected candidate.
 The selected candidate must successfully pass a background check that is satisfactory to the University.

 The University of Lynchburg is committed to diversity within its community and welcomes applications from persons of color, women, Indigenous/aboriginal people of North America, persons with disabilities, the LGBTQIA+ community, and others who may contribute to the further diversification of the University of Lynchburg community.